 Often sensing, logic processing, and corrective action will take place at different sites.
 A RAS senses System conditions, communicates to a logic processor that is enabled with the appropriate arming based on pre-determined corrective actions at each arming level and for each contingency, and initiates appropriate actions, usually through communications links among remote sites.
 In this common configuration, RAS are critically dependent on high-speed telecommunications, condition-sensing, arming, logic processing, and action equipment.

-Often System problems and their solution through RAS involve more than a single RAS-entity9.
+Often System problems and their solution through RAS involve more than a single RAS-entity.
 The resulting RAS will require negotiations among the RAS-entities (including technical specialists needed to implement the proposed RAS) identifying the conditions to be monitored, scheme logic, logic processing, and the actions to be taken.
-The NERC TPL-001-4 provides the starting point to evaluate System performance.
-These performance requirements must be met within the Western Interconnected systems.
+The NERC TPL-001 provides the starting point to evaluate System performance.
+These performance requirements must be met by entities within the Western Interconnection.
 Detailed scheme design can begin after the discussions among parties reach a consensus.

-Philosophy and General Design Criteria
+4.0 Philosophy and General Design Criteria

 In general, the design philosophy appropriate for a RAS is that all System performance criteria will still be met, even following a single device or component failure within the RAS.
-As with other protection systems, this design objective is often met with a fully redundant system design.
+As with other protection systems, this design objective is often met with a fully redundant design.
 A fully redundant design will avoid the possibility of a single component failure that would jeopardize successful operation of the RAS.
 However, as described below, a fully redundant design is not always required to meet the performance criteria.

 RAS are unique and customized assemblages of protection and control equipment that vary in complexity and impact on the reliability of the BES.
 In recognition of these differences, RAS can be designated by the reviewing RC(s) under PRC-012-2 as limited impact.
-If a RAS cannot, by inadvertent operation or failure to operate, cause or contribute to BES Cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or unacceptably damped oscillations it may be considered to have “limited impact.”
-A RAS implemented prior to the effective date of PRC-012-2 that has been through the WECC Remedial Action Scheme review may be recognized as limited impact (see the PRC-012-2 and its supporting documentation).
-When appropriate, new or functionally modified RAS implemented after the effective date of this standard will be designated as limited impact by the Reliability Coordinator during the RAS review process.
-The Reliability Coordinator will make the final determination on what RAS may be limited impact once PRC-012-2 is effective.
+If a RAS cannot, by inadvertent operation or failure to operate, cause or contribute to BES Cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or unacceptably damped oscillations it may be considered to have “limited impact” on the System.
+A RAS implemented prior to the effective date of PRC-012-2 that has been through the WECC Remedial Action Scheme review is recognized as limited impact prior to the next evaluation by the relevant Planning Coordinator.
+When appropriate, the RAS-entity for new or functionally modified RAS will claim limited impact status for their RAS, which will be confirmed (or not) as limited impact by the Reliability Coordinator (RC) during the RAS review process.

-Logic
+4.1 Logic